hhuang91/KaggleChallenge/readme.md

 ## Future Work

-If given more time, here are a list of thing I can do to futher improve the performance of my approach
+If given more time, here are a list of things I can do to futher improve the performance of my approach

 ### The Third Approach